Major Melon Recall For Salmonella Includes Target, Walmart, Whole Foods, Kroger, And More

 A voluntary recall by Caito Foods including pre-cut watermelon, honeydew melon, cantaloupe, and fruit medley products is underway as the company reports a possible salmonella contamination, CNN reports.
 The Centers for Disease Control and Prevention and the Food and Drug Administration made the announcement on Friday.

-So far 93 suspected salmonella cases have been reported.
+So far, 93 suspected salmonella cases have been reported.
 The outbreak now spans a total of nine states: Alabama, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 While there are no known deaths as a result of the contamination, 23 individuals have been hospitalized so far.

 According to the FDA, Caito Foods has suspended the production and distribution of the problem products while they work with the FDA to identify and mitigate the source of the problem.